Merkov77/Dantejsr/readme.md

 	})
 </pre>

-As in the previous case, I use css cared about but I do not place it here, however you can appreciate how properties pile.
+As in the previous case, I use imported CSS but don't put it here, however you can customize how the properties are stacked.

-You require to know some rules of use to avoid errors:
+It requires knowing some rules of use to avoid mistakes:

-1.- Every element HTML can be invoked using the expression They Give 2.- Any property according to the standards right now known can be used except in the case of animations and events, at least like first property:
+1.- Any html element can be invoked using the expression Dan 2.- You can use any property in accordance with the standards already known in HTML and Javascript, except in the case of animations and events, at least as the first property:

 ANIMATIONS

-In order to do animations it is obligatory to use this syntax inside the objecto, the only thing that can be personalized is the animation in herself, from to, and the configuration (duration of animation and number of repetitions or repetitions).
-In iterations you can use Infinity if you want animation to repeat itself infinitely, or circumscribing a number of times brand-name drug.
-Every property written in from, should be also written in to, otherwise there will be an error.
+To make animations it is mandatory to use this syntax inside the object, the only thing that can be customized is the animation itself, from-to, and the configuration (animation duration and number of repetitions or iterations).
+In iterations you can use "Infinity" if you want the animation to repeat infinitely, or define a specific number of times.
+Any property written in "from" must also be written in "to", otherwise there will be an error.

 <pre>
 	Dan.example({ //Format